burneikis/Sotdle-Python/README.md

 # Sotdle
-Sea of Thieves Wordle Clone
+## Sea of Thieves Wordle Clone
+Really this is more inspired by worldle and poeltl